 We visited the oldest winery of the Spyros Lafazanis Emperia Group, the Lafazanis Winery in Nemea.
 It was a warm sunny day in the early days of September and we knew it was going to be a very busy weekend.
 In early September, the wineries organize the Grape Harvest festivities, a wine-tasting and music feast, in Nemea.

-Georgia toured us around the impressive facilities of the estate: the lovely main building with the little wine shop and the antiques and the huge stainless steel tanks that use for fermentation.
+Georgia toured us around the impressive facilities of the estate: the lovely main building with the little wine shop and the antiques and the huge stainless steel tanks that are used for fermentation.
 She took us to the cellar where the magic happens with Lafazanis wines, to the bottling and packaging area and finally, we had the wine tasting.
 Needless to say, this is always the most exciting part!

 Best Sellers Wines of Lafazanis Winery